enkelll1/Library-Management-System/README.md

 <br>
-Notes:Ensure your MongoDB instance is running and accessible.
+**Note:** Ensure your MongoDB instance is running and accessible.
 If you don't have MongoDB installed locally, don't worry!
 I can provide a cloud-based MongoDB link in private—just reach out!
 The link is very secure so i will give it in private because of the credentials and options connection.

 <br>